Each year, you have to submit your self-assessment by 31 January following the end of the tax year.

 1. Make sure your wages aren’t expensed

-Check that any payments from your Coconut account to yourself are categorised as “Personal” or “Your Wages” - you can’t claim for these on your tax return, and so you should make sure that these payments are not included in any of the allowable expense categories such as “Other costs”.
+Check that any payments to yourself are categorised as “Personal” or “Your Wages” - you can’t claim for these on your tax return, and so you should make sure that these payments are not included in any of the allowable expense categories such as “Other costs”.

 2. And the same for your tax savings